ILoveFetchingJSON/sourcecode/README.md

 Ok so i created some semantic error checker project called main.py i hope you like it!

 So i created a username and password thing that has a cool focus effect.
 If that sounds interesting, check it out!

+I created this cool Java project you'll see just go check it out